Skip to content

 Excel errors are values

 #DIV/0!, #VALUE!, and #NAME? travel as spreadsheet values.
-Host API failures use status envelopes, exceptions, or non-zero CLI exits depending on runtime.
+Host API failures use status envelopes, exceptions, or non-zero CLI exits depending on surface.

 JavaScript / WASM